sustrik/uxy/README.md

 # UXY adds structure to the standard UNIX tools

+Treating everything as a string is the way through which the great power and verstatility of UNIX tools is achieved.
+However, sometimes the constant parsing of strings gets a bit cumbersome.

+UXY is a set of tools to manipulate UXY file format, which is a basically a two-dimenstional table that's both human- and machine-readable.

 # UXY file format

 - First line is headers, separated by spaces.